marceloverdijk/lesscss-java/README.md

     // Or compile LESS input file to CSS output file lessCompiler.compile(new File("main.less"), new File("main.css"));

+LessCompiler is thread safe.
+In other words, an application only needs one LessCompiler that it can reuse whenever necessary.

 To learn more about LESS, please see http://lesscss.org/.